trufflesuite/truffle/packages/truffle/CONTRIBUTING.md

 _Thanks for taking the time to help out and improve Truffle! :tada:_

-The following is a set of guidelines for Truffle contributions and may change over time. :construction: Feel free to suggest improvements to this document in a pull request!
+The following is a set of guidelines for Truffle contributions and may change over time.
+Feel free to suggest improvements to this document in a pull request!

 Contents
 --------